SinazoBogicevic/Custom-BindingAdapter/README.md

 # Custom-BindingAdapter
 <h3></h3><br/>

-<p font-style="italics">Before learning about creating your own binding adapters, you need to have a good understanding of how data binding works</p>
+**Before learning about creating your own binding adapters, you need to have a good understanding of how data binding works**

 <p>pre-existing binding adapters are pretty much called everytime we use binding however to make our code more robust
   we can create our own custom binding adapters.